maticstric/ebukafy/README.md

       DESCRIPTION
            This tool generates the spine part of the content.opf file.
 It does this simply by going through the text folder.
-Without the 'i' option it just outputs this into stdout.
+Without the 'i' option it just prints it to stdout.
 With the 'i' option it replaces the spine in-place.

            NOTE: You will most likely want to manually reorder the spine.
 By